414owen/414owen.github.io/blog_posts/arista-hackathon-2017.md

 ### Did we win a thing?

-Why yes, having focused entirely on having fun, and making the silliest presentation we could, we won the 'Biggest Time Saver' category (there were five categories).
-This was after we'd given a presentation with the words "To be honest, the most time this will ever save you is around thirty seconds per day, because the pool room is never too far away".
+Why yes, having focused entirely on having fun, and making the silliest presentation we could, we won two out of the three categories.
+Did we deserve to win?
+Heck no, but people tend to remember comedic presentations, so out of the sixteen projects showcased, I guess ours stuck out.